ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 ### MCP server Development
 You have two main approaches for implementing an [MCP server](https://modelcontextprotocol.io/introduction):
-- **Developing your own MCP server**: We recommended that you use an MCP server SDK to develop your MCP server, such as the [official Python, TypeScript, Java, or Kotlin SDKs](https://modelcontextprotocol.io/) or [FastMCP](https://gofastmcp.com/).
+- **Developing your own MCP server**: We recommend that you use an MCP server SDK to develop your MCP server, such as the [official Python, TypeScript, Java, or Kotlin SDKs](https://modelcontextprotocol.io/) or [FastMCP](https://gofastmcp.com/).
 - **Existing MCP servers**: You can find a list of official and community MCP servers on the [MCP servers GitHub repository](https://github.com/modelcontextprotocol/servers#readme).
 [Docker Hub](https://hub.docker.com) also provides a [curated list of MCP servers](https://hub.docker.com/u/mcp).

 ## Overview:
 In the [Building Agents with Agent Development Kit (ADK) on GKE Autopilot cluster using Self-Hosted LLM](https://gke-ai-labs.dev/docs/agentic/adk-llama-vllm/) tutorial, we successfully built a weather agent.
 However, the weather agent cannot answer questions such as "What's tomorrow's weather in Seattle" because it lacks access to a live weather data source.
 In this tutorial, we'll address this limitation by building and deploying a custom MCP server using FastMCP.
 This server will provide our agent with real-time weather capabilities and will be deployed on GKE.
-We will continue to use the same LLM backend powered by RayServe/vLLM ([per Ray Serve for Self-Hosted LLMs tutorial](https://gke-ai-labs.dev/docs/agentic/ray-serve/)).
+We will continue to use the same LLM backend powered by Ray Serve/vLLM ([per Ray Serve for Self-Hosted LLMs tutorial](https://gke-ai-labs.dev/docs/agentic/ray-serve/)).

 Folder structure:
 ```